mazed-dev/truthsayer/README.md

+# Web app for Mazed

+## Docs

+For free private repos wiki is not availiable.
+Instead there is directory "./docs" in the root of this repo with mardown files.

+## Development

+### Branches

+- `main` default master branch
+- `release` production branch from which production app in digital ocean gets automatically updated

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: